massimo-cassandro/symfony-bootstrap-form-theme/README.md

 # Symfony Bootstrap 4 Form Theme

+**This repository has been archived, form theme and scripts are now available at: <https://github.com/massimo-cassandro/twig-utilities> and <https://github.com/massimo-cassandro/form-utilities>**

 A [Bootstrap](https://getbootstrap.com/) 4 Form Theme for [Symfony](https://symfony.com/) 3, 4 and 5.

 v.2 - Oct 2020